BaPSF/bapsf_motion/docs/glossary.rst

       <https://plasma.physics.ucla.edu/large-plasma-device.html>`_ is
       the primary devices deployed at :term:`BaPSF`.

+   motion builder
+      The motion builder (i.e. |MotionBuilder|) is the entity that manages all the functionality around :term:`probe drive` motion in the :term:`motion space`.
+This functionality includes: (1) defining the physical motion space, (2) building and generating the :term:`motion list`, and (3) generating motion trajectories to avoid obstacles in the motion space.

    motion exclusion
    motion exclusions
       An exclusion "layer" defined within the `~xarray.Dataset` of the